 - zumo: 450, 500, 550, 660

-For newer nuvi, dezl, rv and zumo model series, see the note at the end of this FAQ.
+For newer nuvi, dezl, rv and zumo model series, see the notes section at the end of the FAQ.

 - Before using this procedure, do yourself a favor and make a complete backup of your device.

 - Before using this procedure, make sure you have the latest device software installed on your unit.
 If your unit software is back leveled, the map updater will attempt to apply a software update before updating the map.
 The software update will fail on the cloned device and the map update will not complete.
 Use Garmin's WebUpdater program to update your device before proceeding.